 why we don’t have flex for all

-If the US economy could save $15 billion annually if every firm adopted work flexibility—and the gender pay gap could vanish, according to Harvard economist Claudia Goldin—why don’t we have transparent flexible work practices for all?
+If the US economy could save an estimated $15 billion annually if every firm adopted work flexibility and vanquish the gender pay gap, according to Harvard economist Claudia Goldin.
+So why don’t we have transparent flexible work practices for all?

 It’s a worthwhile question to explore.
 Like many things, the answer is nuanced and layered.
-While companies know research shows flexible working results in higher productivity, engagement, and retention, most do not have structured flexible work practices available to all.
-And if they do offer flexible work practices, rarely do companies measure the results and then, improve on those practices.
+While companies know flexible working results in higher productivity, engagement, and retention, most do not have structured practices available to all.
+And those who do, rarely measure the results to improve upon flexible work practices.

-Most people (and companies) could benefit from working in a way that’s compatible with the lives they live.
-And while the reason for flexible work should be agnostic, transparent, and readily available to all employees regardless of gender or parental status, women may benefit most.
+Most people would benefit from flexible work.
+While the reason for wanting to work flexibly should be agnostic, transparent, and readily available to employees regardless of gender or parental status, women may benefit most.

 Women see the most devastating loss of income in our country.
-Flexible working can change.
+Flexible working can change that.
 On average a woman will make nearly $600,000 less than a man working the same span.
-This is due in large part to the difficult decisions women are forced to make as the primary caregivers to children or aging parents.
+This is due in large part to the difficult decisions women are forced to make as the primary caregivers to children and/or aging parents.
 Women drop out or fall back at the peak of their careers due to the lack of flexibility or support at work.

 The measure of any society is how it treats its women and girls.

 Across the world, women don’t receive equal education or career opportunities, they don’t have bodily autonomy, and they face violence throughout their lives.
 And women of color, poor women, and LGBTQ persons experience it more.

 The Patriarchy in the U.S. is strong.
 On top of that, our workplaces designed during the Industrial Revolution when most women weren’t part of the workforce, reflect it.